 Current Board Members

-Pat Cleveland (last yr of last term) - At-large member
+Cathy Cleveland (2nd year of last term) - Secretary

-Joe Arruda (last year of first term) - Vice-chairperson
+Joe Arruda (2nd year of last term) - Vice-chairperson

-Suzanne Arruda (last year of first term) - At-large member
+Suzanne Arruda (2nd year of last term) - At-large member

 2023-2025 (elected March 2023)

-Bill Rason (first yr of 2nd term) - Treasurer
+Jean Peddie (first year of 2nd term) - Treasurer

 note: the by-laws specify that (1) the term of a Board member is two years and that two terms may be served and (2) the Board elects its officers